villares/lousa-magica/README-EN.md

 > ![tweet from Sesc 24 de maio inauguration](https://user-images.githubusercontent.com/3694604/182716588-bd2c7421-f3fa-45b2-b355-ad4d7b6ee68f.png)
 > It was also possible to post *tweets* with the drawing content (using a Twitter API library).

-* On Estúdio Hacker Day  (September 7th, 2017), also at Sesc 24 de maio, a workshop was held where the participants set up a version of *Lousa mágica* with 4 potentiometers in a protoboard.
+* On Estúdio Hacker Day  (September 7th, 2017), also at Sesc 24 de maio, a workshop was held where the participants set up a version of *Lousa mágica* with 4 potentiometers in a breadboard.

 * Setups with 4 potentiometers using a variation of the *Lousa mágica* software and a new version called *Lousa paramétrica* with a recursive parametric drawing of a tree were displayed at the [Sesc Art Circuit 2018](https://circuito.sescsp.org.br/).